-The table below sets forth information regarding compensation for our CEO and non-CEO NEOs, along with the financial performance of Progressive for the last three completed fiscal years.
+The table below sets forth information regarding compensation for our CEO and non-CEO NEOs, along with the financial performance of Progressive for the last five completed fiscal years.
 The table also provides a comparison of the compensation reported in the "Executive Compensation - Summary Compensation Table" (Summary Compensation Table) and the compensation actually paid to our NEOs.
 The disclosure of compensation actually paid is determined in accordance with SEC rules and requires certain adjustments to the amounts reported in the Summary Compensation Table total for each NEO.
 It does not reflect the amount of compensation actually realized or received by our NEOs during the applicable year.

 The compensation actually paid amounts include the value of our time-based and performance-based restricted stock unit awards, which is determined, in part, based on the value of Progressive common shares as of the earlier of December 31 or the vesting date, of each covered fiscal year.
 It also reflects the value of any reinvested dividend equivalent units applicable to these awards and changes in the projected vesting factor for performance-based awards, as described below.
 The values of these awards reflect considerable stock price appreciation from the date that the awards were originally granted, which is the value reported in the Summary Compensation Table.
+In 2024 alone, the stock price increased 50%, from \$159.28 to \$239.61.
 The ultimate value of unvested restricted stock unit awards remains dependent on our achievement of any applicable performance goals, the satisfaction of applicable vesting periods, and the value of our common shares at the time of vesting of such awards.
 Further, final values of vested stock holdings are not realized by the NEOs until disposition of their holdings.

 Additionally, as a property-casualty insurance company, we have earnings from both underwriting activity and investment operations.
-As discussed elsewhere, despite business challenges during 2021 that continued into 2022, during 2022, we recognized an underwriting profit margin of 4.2% (exceeding our companywide profitability target of 4%), or \$2.1 billion of pretax underwriting profit, and wrote \$4.7 billion more in net premiums than in 2021, to end the year at \$51.1 billion in net premiums written.
+As discussed elsewhere, during 2024, we recognized an underwriting profit margin of 11.2% (exceeding our companywide profitability target of 4%), or \$8.0 billion of pretax underwriting profit, and wrote \$74.4 billion of net premiums written, which was an increase of \$12.9 billion compared to 2023.

-Our investment portfolio consists principally of fixedmaturity securities, which represented 87.1% of the fair value of the portfolio at December 31, 2022, and generated investment income, primarily interest and dividends, of \$1.1 billion in 2022.
+Our investment portfolio consists principally of fixedmaturity securities, which represented 94% of the fair value of the portfolio at December 31, 2024.
+Investment income, which consists primarily of interest and dividends, was \$2.8 billion in 2024.
 The changes in the market value of our fixed-maturity securities are not reflected in net income, but rather are a component of comprehensive income.
-On the other hand, unlike our fixed-maturity securities, changes in the value of our equity securities are reflected in net income and, therefore, lower market valuations can overshadow profitability trends in our insurance operations.
-In 2022, net income included total net realized losses on securities of \$1.9 billion, compared to total net realized gains on securities of \$1.5 billion and \$1.6 billion in 2021 and 2020, respectively.
-Consistent with market trends, decreases in market valuations of our equity security portfolio were primarily responsible for the total net realized losses on securities for 2022.
+On the other hand, unlike our fixed-maturity securities, changes in the value of our equity securities are reflected in net income.
+On a pre-tax basis, total net realized gains (losses) on securities were \$0.3 billion, \$0.4 billion, \$1.5 billion, \$(1.9) billion, and \$1.6 billion, respectively, in 2024, 2023, 2022, 2021, and 2020.